emaslvcc/JavaCraft/um-submission/final-report.md

 This is meant to identify our group via it's name and number and lets the server know which difficulty level it should choose for the flag.

-Since we only use this to know which flag we have to build, it wasn't necessary to pretty print any response we get.
+Since we only use this to know which flag we have to build, it wasn't necessary to pretty-print any response we get.
 Therefore we didn't work on that and didn't really change the code.

 In our current code we have replaced `https://flag.ashish.nl/get_flag` with `https://example.com` to avoid unnecessary interactions with the API.